-The literature and case law in various countries on the issue of punitive damages have been grappling for generations with the question of the appropriate justification for imposing punitive damages in tort law.
-There are quasi-criminal approaches that regard such compensation as an “island” of criminal law within the law of torts, possibly as a remnant of the approach that claims that the law of torts developed from criminal law.
-It therefore requires, as a condition for the activation of punitive damages and as a justification for attributing mens rea to the act – which is generally not required in the law of torts – a malicious or at least intentional act.
-Such an approach focuses on the mental element attributable to the tortfeasor, without a necessary connection to the person harmed.
+The literature and case law in various countries on the issue of punitive damages have long grappled with the question of the appropriate justification for imposing punitive damages in tort law.
+There are quasi-criminal approaches that regard such compensation as an “island” of criminal law within the law of torts, possibly a remnant of the approach that claims that the law of torts evolved out of criminal law.
+Such approaches require a malicious or at least intentional act as a condition for considering punitive damages and as a justification for attributing mens rea to the act, which is generally not required in the law of torts.
+The focus is thus on the mental element attributable to the tortfeasor, without a necessary connection to the person harmed.

-Other approaches explain that the punitive damages are an expression and reflection of the revenge that the harmed person-victim feels driven to take against the tortfeasor in the appropriate cases, and they therefore focus on the nature of the relationship between the parties – both parties to the tort, and on the background to the creation of the harm.
+Other approaches explain that punitive damages are an expression and reflection of the revenge that the harmed person-victim feels driven to exact against the tortfeasor in the appropriate cases.
+These therefore focus on the nature of the relationship between the parties to the tort and on the background to the creation of the harm.

-Over three decades ago, an economic—multiplier—approach to punitive damages was proposed by Polinsky and Shavell.
-This approach explains that punitive damages are not actually punitive; rather, their purpose is optimal deterrence of serial and mass wrongdoers who are normally not sued for all the wrongs they commit.
-As such, if we once again focus on the actions of the tortfeasor alone, there is economic justification for imposing on him, when a lawsuit has already been filed against him, compensation that reflects not only the harm in the current case but also other harms he caused in earlier similar cases.
-According to this approach, which focuses on incentives to potential tortfeasors, the fact that it is the specific plaintiff, i.e., the injured party in the lawsuit that has already been filed, who will also receive the punitive damages, and not only compensatory damages that reflect the harm caused specifically to him, is not problematic.
+Over three decades ago, an economic—multiplier—approach to punitive damages was proposed by Mitchell Polinsky and Steven Shavell.
+According to them, punitive damages are not actually punitive.
+Rather, their purpose is optimal deterrence of serial and mass wrongdoers who are normally not sued for all the wrongs they commit.
+As such, if we once again focus on the actions of the tortfeasor alone, there is economic justification for imposing on that tortfeasor against whom a lawsuit has already been filed, payment of compensation that reflects not only the harm in the current case but also other harms that they caused in earlier similar cases.
+According to this approach, which focuses on incentives to potential tortfeasors, it is not problematic that it is the specific plaintiff, i.e., the injured party in the pending lawsuit, who will also receive the punitive damages, and not only compensatory damages that reflect the harm caused specifically to them.

-Some two decades ago, a social approach was also introduced, by Catherine Sharkey, termed “extra-compensatory social redress.”
-This approach regards compensation in excess of the amount of the damage as social compensation for relevant cases in which the action of the tortfeasor actually harmed society as a whole and not just the specific victim.
-It seems that this approach, like the economic multiplier approach, places the emphasis on the action of the tortfeasor, but also brings into the mix social considerations and not just economic ones.
+Some two decades ago, a social approach was also introduced by Catherine Sharkey, termed “extra-compensatory social redress.”
+Under this approach, compensation in excess of the amount of the actual damages is regarded as social compensation for related cases in which the action of the tortfeasor harmed society as a whole and not only the specific victim.
+While this social approach, like the economic multiplier approach, appears to emphasize the action of the tortfeasor, it also incorporates social considerations as well as economic ones.
 Other approaches exist as well.

-In many states, the traditional quasi-criminal approach was preferred, according to which punitive damages will be awarded in relatively rare cases, when the tortfeasor’s actions were malicious and intentional.
-For example, in the US Supreme Court, the economic multiplier approach was explicitly rejected for various reasons, including a conflict with due process, since charging a defendant in a concrete case for other cases as well, for which he was not actually sued, does not allow him to defend himself against those unfiled claims.
-The US Supreme Court was also unwilling to pursue an earlier course of action in one US jurisdiction in which punitive damages amounting to tens of times the amount of the actual damage were awarded, saying that such compensation was too high for a tort claim.
+In many states and at the federal level, the traditional quasi-criminal approach was preferred, whereby punitive damages are awarded in relatively rare cases, when the tortfeasor’s actions were malicious and intentional.
+For example, in the U.S. Supreme Court, the economic multiplier approach was explicitly rejected for various reasons.
+Among them was an inherent conflict with due process, since charging a defendant in a one specific case for other cases as well, for which he was not actually sued, does not allow him to defend himself against those unfiled claims.
+The U.S. Supreme Court was also unwilling to uphold a lower-court judgment in which punitive damages amounting to tens of times the amount of the actual damage were awarded, ruling that such compensation was too high for a tort claim.